Counties 1 Western North

 Counties 1 Western North (known as Counties 1 Tribute Western North for sponsorship purposes) is an English rugby union league.
 Originally a single division called Western Counties, in 1996 the division split into two regional leagues called Western Counties North and Western Counties West.
 Western Counties North was renamed Counties 1 Western North prior to the 2022–23 season and is currently a seventh tier league for clubs based in the south-west of England; mainly Bristol, Gloucestershire and Somerset.
-The champions are promoted to South West 1 West and the runner-up plays the second team in Western Counties West, with the winning team gaining promotion.
-The number of teams relegated depends on feedback following promotion and relegation in the leagues above, but is usually two or three to Gloucester Premier and Somerset Premier.
-Although 2nd XV rugby is part of the Somerset regional league system, only 1st XV teams are allowed in Tribute Western Counties North.

-The current champions are Matson and they are promoted to Regional 2 Tribute Severn.
-Due to the reorganisation of the leagues, Cheltenham, Chosen Hill Former Pupils, Gordano and Winscome are also promoted.
-There is no relegation and the eight remaining teams, along with four promoted teams form the new level 7 Counties 1 Tribute Western North.

-Teams also participate in the RFU Intermediate Cup – a national competition for clubs at level 7 - with all clubs affiliated with the Gloucestershire RFU involved and a representative being sent from the Somerset RFU.
+The current champions are Cleve.

 Format

+The champions are promoted to Regional 2 Severn.
+The number of teams relegated depends on feedback following promotion and relegation in the leagues above, but is usually two or three to Counties 2 Gloucestershire North / South and Counties 2 Somerset.

-The champions are promoted to South West 1 West and the second-placed team plays the runner-up from Western Counties West with the winner also promoted.
-The teams finishing in last two or three places are relegated to the Gloucester Premier or Somerset Premier.
-The season runs from September to April and comprises twenty-six rounds of matches, with each club playing each of its rivals, home and away.
+The season runs from September to March and comprises twenty-two rounds of matches, with each club playing each of its rivals, home and away.
 The results of the matches contribute points to the league as follows: